4 Days / 3 Nights

-The classic Inca Trail trek to Machu Picchu is one of the most famous treks in South America, and for good reason.
+The 4 day classic Inca Trail to Machu Picchu trek is one of the most famous treks in South America, and for good reason.
 Mixing history and wildlife and spectacular scenery, this four-day, three-night adventure is an unforgettable experience, with a final destination -- Machu Picchu itself -- that ranks among the world’s most impressive archaeological sites.

 The classic Inca Trail is only about 42 km (26 miles) long, but it goes up and down and along mountains, rising up through three mountain passes, and generally takes a circuitous route through the tricky terrain in this part of Peru.
 That makes it a more strenuous 42 km than most, but also one with spectacular scenery, passing through various Andean environments including cloud forest and alpine tundra.